Beaster’s Dungeon Revisited: Part III

 I discovered Game Maker Studio in the spring of 2016.
 I teamed up with my old friend Eric, and we set out to learn the engine.
 Eric volunteered to do the programming, I would do everything else (artwork, music, design, documentation, project management).

-Not long after returning to the US in the fall of 2016, I came across John Janetka’s Game Programming Course (GPC).
+In the early days, YouTube tutorials were our primary source of GMS programming information.
+Later, I would compare these to “let’s play” videos rather than proper lessons.
+Thankfully, I eventually discovered John Janetka’s Game Programming Course (GPC).
 This was a game changer for us (well, me anyway).
-This was EXACTLY what I was looking for.
 While the second half of the lessons became disjointed, it was enough to see me through the creation and publishing of my first game.

 Unfortunately, I’d run out of time (and money) and had to start working again.
 Work became all-consuming, and after spending 10-12 hours of skull sweat a day on technical matters, I didn’t have the energy or drive to devote to game programming when I got home.
 On the weekends, all I wanted to do was sleep.